bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 - if it's a memecoin with no utility, you can simply output "memecoin"
 - if it seems to be a scam, you can simply output "scam"
 - if it's just trying to create the illusion of technological sophistication, you can output "technobabble"
+- if the creator sold more than 20% of the tokens, you should output "rug"
 - do not mention that a coin is speculative; since all investments are speculative, that wouldn't add value to the summary

 # Rules for rating